apache/struts-site/source/tag-developers/form-tags.md

 > **NOTE**: tooltipConfig is deprecated, use individual tooltip configuration attributes instead

-Every Form UI component (in xhtml / css_xhtml or any other that extends them) can have tooltips assigned to them.
+Every Form UI component (in `xhtml` / `css_xhtml` or any other which extends them) can have tooltips assigned to them.
 The Form component's tooltip related attribute, once defined, will be applied to all form UI components that are created under it unless explicitly overridden by having the Form UI component itself defined with their own tooltip attribute.